 ISO is an international standard-setting body that creates requirements that guide businesses in making sure their products and processes are fit for purpose.
 One of their standards, ISO/IEC 27001:2013, covers data security.
-Achieving this certification means a business has high quality management systems, data security, risk-aversion strategies, and standardized business practices.
+Achieving this certification means a business has high-quality management systems, data security, risk-aversion strategies, and standardised business practices.

-Personal data or personal information refers to any data that can be linked back to a specific individual — most simply, this includes names, email addresses, and phone numbers.
-But it can get a little bit more complex as well.
+Personal data or personal information refers to any data that can be linked back to a specific individual.
+At its most simple, this includes names, email addresses, and phone numbers, but it can get a little bit more complex as well.
 Any data set — even scrubbed of specific names or numbers — that can identify a particular person is considered personal data.
 Protecting personal data is particularly important when it comes to data privacy regulations like GDPR (more on that later).

 Utilizing SSL helps to authenticate and encrypt links between networked computers.
 Once you have an SSL certificate for your ecommerce site, you can move from HTTP to HTTPS, which serves as a trust signal to customers that your site is secure.